alemar11/ios-watchos-tvos-macos-resources/README.md

 * [AMLoginSignup](https://github.com/amirdew/AMLoginSignup) - Login/Signup ViewController for iOS.
 * [AppStoreiOS11](https://github.com/aliumujib/AppStoreiOS11) - iOS 11 Appstore clone.. practise of laying out views purely programatically.
 * [CarbonKitSwift](https://github.com/melieskubrick/CarbonKitSwift) - CarbonKit is an OpenSource iOS library that includes powerful and beauty UI controllers.
-* [DrawerKit](https://github.com/Babylonpartners/DrawerKit) - DrawerKit lets an UIViewController modally present another UIViewController in a manner similar to the way Apple's Maps app works.
 * [EZSwipeController](https://github.com/goktugyil/EZSwipeController)
 * [GTSheet](https://github.com/gametimesf/GTSheet) - An easy to integrate solution for presenting UIViewControllers in a bottom sheet.
 * [Instagram-Feed-View](https://github.com/sagarshirbhate/Instagram-Feed-View) - It is a demo view to show feeds as shown in Instagram.All actions(Like,comment,share,follow,etc..) are managed by blocks.